aws/aws-rfdk/packages/aws-rfdk/lib/deadline/README.md

 - Modify and save the options of the Spot Event Plugin itself (see [Deadline Documentation](https://docs.thinkboxsoftware.com/products/deadline/10.1/1_User%20Manual/manual/event-spot.html#event-plugin-configuration-options)).

 **Note:** This construct will configure the Spot Event Plugin, but the Spot Fleet Requests will not be created unless you:
 - Create the Deadline Groups associated with the Spot Fleet Request Configurations.
+See [Deadline Documentation](https://docs.thinkboxsoftware.com/products/deadline/10.1/1_User%20Manual/manual/pools-and-groups.html).
 - Create the Deadline Pools to which the fleet Workers are added.
+See [Deadline Documentation](https://docs.thinkboxsoftware.com/products/deadline/10.1/1_User%20Manual/manual/pools-and-groups.html).
 - Submit the job with the assigned Deadline Group and Deadline Pool.
+See [Deadline Documentation](https://docs.thinkboxsoftware.com/products/deadline/10.1/1_User%20Manual/manual/job-submitting.html#submitting-jobs).

 **Note:** Any resources created by the Spot Event Plugin will not be deleted with `cdk destroy`.
 Make sure that all such resources (e.g. Spot Fleet Request or Fleet Instances) are cleaned up, before destroying the stacks.